franc136/2022_Cyclistic_Case_Study/README.md

 ## Analysis and Visualizations

 All 12 cleaned monthly data files were uploaded to BigQuery where I used SQL to conduct all analysis.

-All SQL queries used in my analysis can be accessed [here.](https://github.com/franc136/2022_Cyclistic_Case_Study/blob/main/Rideshare_data_exploration_SQLcode) All visualizations were made using Microsoft Excel and Tableu.
+All SQL queries used in my analysis can be accessed [here.](https://github.com/franc136/2022_Cyclistic_Case_Study/blob/main/Rideshare_data_exploration_SQLcode)

+All visualizations were made using Microsoft Excel and Tableau.

 #### Total Rides by Member Type